 While at the Alworth Institute, she gave three public lectures (click here for information on these lectures), and she worked with students and faculty involved in the new Cultural Entrepreneurship Program housed in the College of Liberal Arts at UMD.
 She also met with UMD faculty, as well as Duluth community members and city officials to offer her expertise on economic growth through creative and sustainable industries.

-Videos of two of the three lectures can be viewed here:
+Videos of two of the three lectures can be viewed on YouTube:

 (2011-2012) - David Storey, PhD, Senior Lecturer in Geography, Institute of Science and the Environment, University of Worcester, Worcester, United Kingdom

 (2009-2010) - Oktay F. Tanrisever, PhD, Associate Professor, Chairperson of MSc.
 Program in Eurasian Studies, Vice-Chairperson of the Department of International Relations, Middle East Technical University, Ankara-Turkey

 (2008-2009) - Marek Wroblewski, PhD, Lecturer in International Relations, Institute of International Studies, International Economic Relations Section, University of Wroclaw, Poland